 From Joomla!
 Documentation

 This page documents the _JEXEC check that is used to protect many PHP files, explaining why it is used, when to use it and situations where it shouldn't be used.
+See also: Why do most of the Joomla!
+PHP files start with defined(' JEXEC')?

 The following line is commonly found at the start of Joomla!
 PHP files: